jerekapyaho/tresjolie/README.md

 The Python version requires Python 3 or later.

+* Set up a virtual environment in the project directory using `python3 -m venv venv`.
+* Activate the virtual environment with `source venv/bin/activate`.
+You should see the command prompt change to indicate an active virtual environment.
+* Install the required dependencies.
+For example, to install Requests, type `pip3 install requests`.

-Type `python3 tresjolie.py` to show usage information.
+Type `cd python; python3 tresjolie.py` to show usage information.

+When you're done, deactivate the virtual environment with `deactivate`.

 ## About the name